Stability of symmetric spaces of noncompact type under Ricci flow: The geometry of symmetric spaces

 where $v' \in T_{p'} G$ is any vector projecting to $v$, i.e. $\pi(p') = p$ and $d \pi (v') = v$.

 There is a canonical principal connection $\theta$ on $G$ with which we will always work from now on: Identify all tangent spaces of $G$ with $\mathfrak{g} = \pp \oplus \mathfrak{k}$ by the left $G$-action and define $\theta$ everywhere to be the projection $\mathfrak{g} \to \mathfrak{k}$.
-We can easily see that this is the only connection which is invariant by the left $G$ action and the reflection at the basepoint.
-Now, consider the adjoint representation $\Ad : K \to GL(\pp)$ and its associated vector bundle, the tangent bundle $E = TM$.
-The principal connection $\theta$ induces a connection $\nabla^E$ on $E$.
-It is not difficult to see that this connection is exactly the Levi-Civita connection on $TM$.
+This is the only connection that is invariant by the left $G$ action and the reflection at the basepoint.
+Note that if we consider the adjoint representation $\Ad : K \to GL(\pp)$ and its associated vector bundle, the tangent bundle $E = TM$, then the induced connection is the Levi-Civita connection.